 3D modelling is used to generate 3D models for sectors ranging from engineering and manufacturing to digital animation for films and video games.
 The first uses of computer graphics were in the early 1960s for scientific and engineering purposes, and CGI artistic expression began by the late 1960s.
 The first commercially available solid modeler program named Syntha Vision was released in 1969.
 It wasn’t until 20 years later that NURBS and parametric modeling appeared on the scene, the latter being the birth of Pro/ENGINEER.
 3D Modelling grew in popularity and utility, with 3D modelling applications ranging from film and video games to all aspects of commercial design and manufacturing.
 The first 3D printing technology, Stereolithography (SLA), emerged in 1986 and lends its name to the now popular STL file.

 The STL file is the most common file used for 3D printing.
 STL files can be exported by almost any 3D modelling software.
 Get started quickly and for free by trying out MeshMixer or Sketchup!
 If you’re looking for a more powerful piece of software to make your 3D printing model, try Solidworks or Inventor.

 The learning curve can be steep on some of the 3D modelling programs.
 Get a head start by visiting our tutorials page and learn how to make a 3D model!
 Is your 3D print model ready to go?
 If so, upload it here.
 Are you having problems with your model?
-Check out our webpage on how to repair your file and our eBook on how to fix your 3D files.
+Check out our eBook on how to fix your 3D files.